Becoming a Registered Dietitian/Nutritionist (RD/RDN)

 There are two components to the application process.

-The second component is the computer matching process through D&D Digital Systems, this company that handles the computer matching process for AND: you must create an account to receive your D&D Digital identification number that will be needed in your DICAS Application https://www.dnddigital.com/.
+Participate in the computer matching process through D&D Digital Systems, this company that handles the computer matching process for AND: you must create an account to receive your D&D Digital identification number that will be needed in your DICAS Application https://www.dnddigital.com/.

 (Parts of the remaining information on applying to D.I.s only apply if D.I.s are not participating in the online application process through DICAS.)